stevee1207/WRC-Analyst-Extension/README.md

 Since this extension is not published on the Chrome Web Store, you must install it manually:

+**Method 1: Load Unpacked**

 - Download or clone this repository.
 - Open Google Chrome and go to chrome://extensions/.
 - Enable Developer mode (toggle in the top right corner).
 - Click Load unpacked.
 - Select the root folder of this project (the folder containing manifest.json).
 - The extension icon will appear in your browser toolbar.
 Pin it for easy access.

+**Method 2: Drag & Drop**

-- Navigate to a WRC club event page on Racenet.
+- Extract the downloaded .zip file to a folder on your computer.

-- Or simply drag the extracted folder into the plugins directory.
-(Be sure not to move the folder while using it.)
+- Simply drag and drop that folder into the Chrome extensions page (chrome://extensions/).
+(Be sure not to move or delete the folder while it is in use!)
+- Navigate to a WRC club event page on Racenet to start using it.

 ## 🚀 Usage